Force over Distance: Chapter 41

 Riley continued to shield him.

 Once he had it, he flipped to his stomach.
-He held one end of the thing in his left hand.
+He held one end of the chain in his left hand.
 Using his right wrist, he started trying to flip the tagged ends up and over the bindings around his forearms.

 It took patience.
 And dexterity.